nikhgupta/mail_provider/README.md

 number specifying how many sources are claiming that the domain is a free or disposable email provider.

+**This gem was written in a couple of hours, and the intention has been to get this working first for a project I am working on.
+This gem still needs refactoring to make the code more readable, tests, etc. PRs welcome :)**

 ## Features

+- IDN/Punycode compatibility
+- should be thread-safe - immutable Trie structure.
+- really fast!
+Uses efficient Patricia Trie structure.
+- checks all parts of subdomain for checking an entry
+- provide your own sources for disposable/free domains list
+- 74000+ disposable domains, 9000+ free domains pre-configured
 - check email/domain for free or disposable email provider status
-- 74000+ disposable domains, 9000+ free domains pre-configured
-- provide your own sources for disposable/free domains list
-- checks all parts of subdomain for checking an entry
-- IDN/Punycode compatibility
-- really fast! uses Trie structures.

 ## Installation